 List of Comets in 2013

 Please take a moment to Like Us on Facebook.
-We reached 350 Likes quickly, but there's only been a few in the past few months.
+We reached 650 Likes quickly, but there's only been a few in the past few months.
 We'd love to continue to work on this new comet site daily, but need your support and encouragement.
-Over 3,100 comets have been discovered to date.
-Our goal is to list all of them.
+As of March 9, 2014, only 3,790 comets have been discovered.
+Our goal is to list all of them on this site.

 Comet PANSTARRS could refer to any one of the hundreds of comets discovered by the Panoramic Survey Telescope and Rapid Response System atop Haleakala in Maui.
 One of its discoveries (C/2011 L4) was a naked-eye comet visible in both the southern and northern hemisphere in early 2013.